 To help you calculate the total cost of the program, please note the following:

-- M.S. degree, Health Informatics concentration = 36 credit hours.
+- M.S. in Health Informatics = 36 credit hours.
 Find the tuition rate for this program at https://onlinedegrees.kent.edu/tuition/.

-- M.S. degree, User Experience Design concentration = 36 credit hours.
+- M.S. in User Experience Design = 36 credit hours.
 Find the tuition rate for this program at https://onlinedegrees.kent.edu/tuition/.

-- M.S. degree, Knowledge Management concentration = 36 credit hours.
+- M.S. in Knowledge Management = 36 credit hours.
 Follow the regular university tuition available on the OneStop website.

 Each tuition credit contains a general fee, which is mainly used to support student services and operations.
 For more information on the general fee, please visit the One Stop website.

 You must be enrolled in at least half time (four credit hours for graduate students) to be considered eligible for financial aid as a full-time student.
 Please visit the Terms and Conditions of Receiving Financial Aid to get more detailed information about

 eligibility.
 The Student Financial Aid website has more information on financial aid opportunities through Kent State.